phplimin/study/readme.txt

-git is a version control systerm. git is free software. git is better than svn.
+git is a version control systerm. git is free software. git is git. svn is svn.